top of page

 Overcoming Negative Thoughts

-Most people struggle with overthinking, negative thoughts, and worrying from time to time.
-For some, these habitual thought patterns can feel intrusive and take on a life of their own, causing them to feel anxious, pessimistic, and depressed.
+Most people experience overthinking, negative thoughts, and worry from time to time.
+For some, these patterns can feel intrusive and take on a life of their own, leading to anxiety, pessimism, and even depression.

-While it might not be possible to eliminate negative thinking entirely, it’s important to remember that you can gain control over your thoughts and in turn, manage your emotions and feelings by practicing mindfulness and helpful thinking habits.
+While eliminating negative thoughts entirely might not be possible, it's important to remember that you can gain control over them.
+By practicing mindfulness and developing healthier thinking habits, you can better manage your emotions and feelings.

 Acknowledge Your Thought Patterns

-The first step in the process of gaining command over your thoughts is to recognize it when it starts to happen.
-Take a deep breath and notice what you are doing without applying judgment.
-This is a form of mindfulness that brings you back to the present moment, where you can be less reactive and think more objectively.
+The first step to gaining control over your thoughts is to recognize when they occur.
+Take a deep breath and observe what you’re thinking, without judgment.
+This form of mindfulness brings you back to the present, allowing you to be less reactive and more objective.

 Taking Command Of Your Thoughts Through Mindfulness